tbm/zokrates-preprocessor/README.md

 `z62==Z62`
 `z63==Z63`

-Note: this could also be achieved with star and squiggley bracket notation:
+Note: this could also be achieved with star and squiggly bracket notation:

 E.g. `{z*==Z*}63...0`